-These changes in mortality have significant effect on the distribution of lifetime social security benefits.
+These changes in mortality have significant effects on the distribution of lifetime social security benefits.
 For men, the differences in mortality offset about half of the progressivity in benefits elative to lifetime earnings.
-The implications are smaller for women because they exhibit less of a change in life expectancy across the distribution of career earnings.

-An increase in the number of years of benefits but raise the cost of the system as a whole, but it is difficult to respond by raising the retirement age for everyone, including those whose life expectancy may be falling.
+The implications are smaller for women, because they exhibit less of a change in life expectancy across the distribution of career earnings.
+Furthermore, while the increase in average life expectancy and the number of benefit years does raise the cost of the system as a whole, the current policy of raising the retirement age for everyone seems unfair to lower-income workers whose life expectancy may be constant or falling.